gregschmit/rails-rest-framework/guide/02_routers/index.md

 Your API root typically explains how to authenticate and provides a description of the API.

-The recommended pattern is a dedicated `RootController` inside the `api` namespace, so root-specific actions and configuration don't propagate through inheritance to every descendant resource controller:
+The recommended pattern is a dedicated `RootController` inside the `api` namespace, so root-specific actions stay isolated from your resource controllers:

 ```text
 app/controllers/